Sign In

 What is it like to work in the Art Department?

+For a first-timer on set, or while there is dressing going on, it can be quite intimidating.
+Everyone has their roles and are usually very busy getting on with them.
+As a junior, the best thing you can do is repeatedly ask how you can be of help.
 Be proactive about making sure you keep asking as people get caught up in what they’re doing and forget to delegate.
-Those who have worked in the department for a long time will always have tricks of the trade to pass on, many of them you wouldn't know unless you had done it before.
-So, never feel nervous about asking, it's your job to ask the best questions to make you better at your job.
+As with most jobs the mantra 'if you don't know - ask' is a valuable one to keep in mind as you set out in the Art Department.
+Those who have worked in the department for a sustained amount of time will always have tricks of the trade to pass on, many of them you wouldn't know unless you had done it before.
+So, never feel nervous about asking, at junior level, it's your job to ask the best questions to make you better at your job.

 DO I NEED ANY QUALIFICATIONS TO WORK IN THE ART DEPARTMENT?